Priesemann-Group/covid19_npis_europe/README.md

 ### Is my gpu working?
 If we want to know if our GPU is working, we can run `tf.config.list_physical_devices()`.

-If the returned array is empty or only shows cpu nodes One can try to follow this guide: https://www.tensorflow.org/install/gpu
+If the returned array is empty or only shows cpu nodes, one can try to follow this guide: https://www.tensorflow.org/install/gpu

 Is quite tedious tho and requires a nvidia developer account.